-Yes or No How the district participates in job development activities District staff contacts employers to solicit jobs for TA and/or SNAP participants.
-Describe how this is done, including number of staff, frequency of contact, etc.: District contacts or has an agreement with another agency to contact employers and solicit jobs for TA and/or SNAP participants.
-Described here is how this is done, including number of staff, frequency of contacts, etc.:
+Yes or No: How the district participates in job development activities Yes District staff contacts employers to solicit jobs for TA and/or SNAP participants.
+Describe how this is done, including number of staff, frequency of contact, etc.: On a very infrequent basis two members of the Employment staff will do Job Development.
+We rely more on the expertise of the NYSDOL staff.
+Yes District contacts or has an agreement with another agency to contact employers and solicit jobs for TA and/or SNAP participants.
+Described here is how this is done, including number of staff, frequency of contacts, etc.: All of our clients are referred to the DOL DEWS staff for Job Development/Placement purposes.
+Usually, there are three full time NYSDOL staff people on site.
+Most frequently, our clients are placed in existing positions, as opposed to developed positions.
+The Business Services Representative who handles multiple locations in the Hudson Valley area does Job Development weekly by phone, email and in person.